cbuschka/tfvm/readme.md

 ### Always the right terraform version for your project

 ## Features
-* configure terraform via .tfvmrc
-* invoke configured terraform through tfvm
 * download and install terraform version
+* select terraform version via .tfvmrc (or .terraform-version for compatibility to tfenv)
+* invoke selected terraform through tfvm

 ## Installation
 * Download tfvm from [latest release](https://github.com/cbuschka/tfvm/releases/latest) to your bin dir